Frequently Asked Questions

-This fee covers the flights and ground transportation during the conference, accommodation, food, and programming.
-Delegates are responsible for personal expenses (extra food, gifts, etc.) as well as transportation to the location of American Orientation (Madison, WI) and from the final site (Portland, OR).
+This fee covers the roundtrip international flights and ground transportation during the conference, accommodation, food, and programming.
+Delegates are responsible for personal expenses (extra food, gifts, etc.) as well as transportation to and from the location of American Orientation (Los Angeles).

 This fee covers two international flights and ground transportation during the conference, accommodation, food, and programming.
-Delegates are responsible for personal expenses (extra food, gifts, etc.) and for transportation to/from the first and last sites of the conference.
+Delegates are responsible for personal expenses (extra food, gifts, etc.) and for domestic transportation to/from Incheon.

 Does ISC provide any financial aid?